Home / Itinerary

 Day 21: Tangjiahe to Chengdu (4.5hrs,1500-500m).

-We will spend most of the day in Tangjiahe before driving back to the Chengdu airports in the afternoon.
+We will spend most of the day birding in Tangjiahe before driving back to Chengdu in the afternoon and checking in at our airport hotel.

 Day 22: Departure from Chengdu (~500m).